Upcoming works

 Easement restoration

-Powerlink is committed to restoring the easement while maintaining required safety clearances for the underground cables and easement.
+Powerlink has been committed to restoring the easement while maintaining required safety clearances for the underground cables and easement.

-We have been working with Cairns Regional Council to appropriately plan for easement restoration works, including identifying new amenity opportunities.
+We have worked with Cairns Regional Council to appropriately plan for easement restoration works, including identifying new amenity opportunities.

 Planning process